 In most courses, the final grade is based largely on the student's achievement on an examination or final paper given at the end of the semester.
-In the first year of law school, examinations are anonymous, and papers are identified solely by number unless the circumstances of the assessment make this inappropriate.
-Each student is expected to take examinations at the scheduled times.
-For failure to do so, a grade of F is assigned.
+Examinations are anonymous, and papers are identified solely by number, unless the circumstances of the assessment make this inappropriate.
+Each student is expected to take examinations at the scheduled times, unless an appropriate arrangement is made with the Director of Student Services pursuant to policy.
+Failure to take an exam at the appropriate time or in the appropriate manner can result in a grade of F.

 Grading of student work is on a 4.0 system:

-Some courses are graded on a pass/fail basis.
+Some courses are graded on a credit/no credit (pass/fail) basis.

 A student receiving a grade of F in a required course must repeat and pass the course.
 Grades of F remain on a student's transcript and count toward a student's grade-point average even if a course for which an F is given is repeated and passed.